aportekila/Shared-Experience-Soft-Actor-Critic-for-Multi-Agent-Reinforcement-Learning/README.md

 - [ ] Implement the experimenter and the environment
 - [ ] Implement the SEAC algorithm
 - [ ] Reproduce the results of the paper
+- [ ] Add environments with continuous action space to the pipeline
 - [ ] Write the pseudocode of the SESAC algorithm
 - [ ] Write the Midway report
 - [ ] Implement SESAC algorithm